gbmhunter/blog/content/programming/signal-processing/convolution/index.md

 author: gbmhunter
 categories: [ "Mathematics", "Signal Processing" ]
 date: 2018-06-05
+description: "A tutorial on convolution."
 draft: false
-lastmod: 2019-04-28
+lastmod: 2019-05-05
-tags: [ "convolution", "mathematics", "signal processing" ]
+tags: [ "signal processing", "mathematics", "convolution", "signal processing", "DSPs", "edge detection", "blurring", "sharpening" ]
 title: Convolution
 type: page
 ---

 ## Overview

 Convolution is a mathematic operation that can be performed on two functions, which produces a third output function which is a "blend" of the two inputs.

-Convolution can be thought of as a measure of the amount of overlap of one function as it is shifted completely over the other function.
+Physically, when convoluting a signal with another function, it somewhat represents the "smearing" of the signals energy (in time) with respect to the shape of the second function.

+1D convolution is commonly used in digital signal processing (DSP) algorithms.

+2D convolution is **commonly used in image processing to perform edge detection and blurring**.
+Conversely, deconvolution is commonly used to sharpen images.
+The image is convolved with a _kernel_ or _convolution matrix_, a typically small matrix which mixes the signal of one pixel with the surrounding pixels.

 ## Formal Definition